A Guide to Social Security for Seniors

 Social Security Spousal Benefits

 “A spouse who didn’t work long enough to earn Social Security benefits on his or her own record may qualify for benefits based on the earnings of the longer-working spouse,” said Stern.
 The SSA states benefits for spouses can be as much as 50 percent of the worker’s Social Security benefit.
-This is based upon their spouse’s FRA.
-Keep in mind, there will be a decrease in spousal benefits should the working spouse claim Social Security before reaching their FRA.
+This is based on their spouse’s FRA.
+Keep in mind that there will be a decrease in spousal benefits should the working spouse claim Social Security before reaching their FRA.

 These benefits can be claimed once the earning spouse files for retirement benefits.
 “If the spouse who earned the benefits is able to delay collecting until full retirement age or later, this can result in a greater benefit for both spouses,” said Stern.
 Social Security retirement can be claimed as early as age 62; however, the Social Security benefits will be reduced.
 Using the SSA’s Benefits for Spouses calculator can provide a rough estimate of qualifying benefits.